 At the peak of a barren hilltop, in Hungary’s Balaton Highlands lies one of the best examples of an intact medieval fortress in Central Europe.

-Sümeg Castle was built in the late 13th Century and sheltered King Bela IV during the dark days of the first Mongolian Invasion.
+Sümeg Castle was built in the late 13th Century and sheltered King Bela IV during the dark days of the first Mongol Invasion.

 It later served as a frontier fortress in the long war against the Ottomans and a key stronghold of the Kuruc peasant rebels in their fight against Hapsburg authority.
-It was after this rebellion that Sümeg Castle was burned and left for ruin.
+It was after this rebellion that Sümeg Castle was burned and left in ruins.

 Now largely restored and owned by the Papp family, Sümeg Castle shows a number of permanent exhibitions alongside knightly tournaments and war machines and grand feasts, taking visitors right back to its medieval heyday.

 Location: On top of Castle Hill by the town of Sümeg.